liyanone/wordpress-test/README.md

         ~/wordpress-beanstalk$ eb create -s
         Add -s if you only want to set up a single wordpress instance without any load balancer and auto scaling

-## Deploy WordPress to your environment
+## Deploy WordPress to your environment using eb cli
 Deploy the project code to your Elastic Beanstalk environment.

 First, confirm that your environment is `Ready` with `eb status`.